The Price of a Metal Roof

 Southern New England has one of the prettiest coast lines and arguably some of the nicest beaches in the East.
 There are many homes along these coastal areas.
 The roofs in these areas can take a beating due to high winds and salt air.
 It is not uncommon to find asphalt shingles in the yard after a nor’easter blows through.
 Lifetime aluminum roofs have some of the highest wind ratings available today.
 With hurricane rating, metal roofs can withstand just about anything New England weather can throw at them.

-With all of these benefits, including the 100 year life cycle and the federal tax credits,now might be the time to consider a metal roof for your home in Southern New England.
+With all of these benefits, including the 100 year life cycle, now might be the time to consider a metal roof for your home in Southern New England.

 I have spoken to dozens and dozens of people this spring who have thought about almost nothing else but their roof every time a little bad weather has headed in their direction.